MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-overview.md

 To further remain in compliance with Apple's guidelines we suggest that App Store-distributed apps don't enable the `updateDialog` option when calling `sync`, since in the [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/) it's written that:

-> Apps must not force users to rate the app, review the app, download other apps, or other similar actions in order to access functionality, content, or use of the app.
+> Apps must not force users to rate the app, review the app, download other apps, or other similar actions to access functionality, content, or use of the app.

 This isn't necessarily the case for `updateDialog`, since it won't force the user to download the new version, but at least you should be aware of that ruling if you decide to show it.